Thomas De Quincey: Child and student

 Discovered by chance by his friends, De Quincey was brought home and finally allowed to go to Worcester College, Oxford, on a reduced income.
 Here, we are told, "he came to be looked upon as a strange being who associated with no one."
 In 1804, while at Oxford, he began the occasional use of opium.
-He completed his studies, but failed to take the oral examination leading to a degree; he left the university without graduating.
+He completed his studies, but failed to take the oral examination leading to a degree, and he left the university without graduating.
 He became an acquaintance of Coleridge and Wordsworth, having already sought out Charles Lamb in London.
-His acquaintance with Wordsworth led to his settling in 1809 at Grasmere, in the Lake District.
+His acquaintance with Wordsworth led to his settling in 1809 at Grasmere in the Lake District.
 He lived for ten years in Dove Cottage, which Wordsworth had occupied and which is now a popular tourist attraction, and for another five years at Foxghyll Country House, Ambleside.
 De Quincey was married in 1816, and soon after, having no money left, he took up literary work in earnest.

-His wife Margaret bore him eight children before her death in 1837.
-Three of De Quincey's daughters survived him.
-One of his sons, Paul Frederick de Quincey (1828–1894), emigrated to New Zealand.
+He and his wife Margaret had eight children before her death in 1837.
+One of their sons, Paul Frederick de Quincey (1828–1894), emigrated to New Zealand.

 Journalist

-In July 1818 De Quincey became editor of The Westmorland Gazette, a Tory newspaper published in Kendal, after its first editor had been dismissed.
-He was unreliable at meeting deadlines, and in June 1819 the proprietors complained about "their dissatisfaction with the lack of 'regular communication between the Editor and the Printer'", and he resigned in November 1819.
-De Quincey's political sympathies tended towards the right.
-He was "a champion of aristocratic privilege," reserved "Jacobin" as his highest term of opprobrium, held reactionary views on the Peterloo massacre and the Sepoy rebellion, on Catholic Emancipation and the enfranchisement of the common people.
+In July 1818, de Quincey became editor of the Westmorland Gazette, a Tory newspaper published in Kendal, after its first editor had been dismissed, but he was unreliable at meeting deadlines, and in June 1819 the proprietors complained about "their dissatisfaction with the lack of 'regular communication between the Editor and the Printer'", and he resigned in November 1819.
+His political sympathies tended towards the right.
+He was "a champion of aristocratic privilege" and "reserved Jacobin as his highest term of opprobrium."
+Moreover, he held reactionary views on the Peterloo massacre and the Sepoy rebellion, on Catholic Emancipation, and on the enfranchisement of the common people.

+De Quincey was also a proponent of British imperialism, believing it to be inherently just regardless of its cost.
+Despite his ideological commitment to personal identity and freedom that derived from his addiction to and struggles with opium, and in spite of his opposition to the notion of slavery, De Quincey aligned himself against the abolitionist movement in Britain.
+In his articles for The Edinburgh Post, on the issue in 1827 and 1828, he accused anti-slavery campaigners of running "schemes of personal aggrandizement", and worried that abolition would undermine the basis of the British Empire and cause uprisings like the Haitian Revolution against colonial rule.
+Instead he proposed that there should be gradual reformation led by the slave-owners themselves.